cezar-b/ro-cartostyles/README.md

 ![1:50000](https://github.com/Cezar92/ro-cartostyles/blob/master/samples/ro_cartostyle_50k.png)

 ##  How to use it?
-You can use the .qml and the .svg files to symbolize your data in the first Romanian topographic map style.
+You can use the .qml and .svg files to symbolize your data in the first Romanian topographic map style.
 Follow the [instructions in the .pdf file](https://github.com/Cezar92/ro-cartostyles/blob/master/iga_instructions.pdf) to find out how to apply them to your data in QGIS.

 ## Feedback